mars2860/cicada/reamde.md

     #endif

 Firmware supports update by the air.
 It is based on ESP8266HTTPUpdateServer

+### Design tools
+- Sloeber IDE
+- FreeCAD
+- KiCAD